FaridZelli/ISW-Modern/README.md

 ---

-In the unlikely event where neither of these approaches work for your device, try to piece it togeather using the [original instructions](https://github.com/YoyPa/isw#how-to-install).
+Your fans should turn off.
+To use a custom profile, refer to instructions over at [the original repository](https://github.com/YoyPa/isw).
+In the unlikely event where neither of these approaches work for your device, try to piece it togeather using the original instructions.

 ## FAQ:
 - **Q:** Why ISW-Modern?